Archdiocese of Vancouver

-The Roman Catholic Metropolitan Archdiocese of Vancouver (Archidioecesis Metropolitae Vancouveriensis) is a Roman Catholic Latin archdiocese that includes part of the Canadian province of British Columbia.
+The Metropolitan Archdiocese of Vancouver (Archidioecesis Metropolitae Vancouveriensis) is a Catholic Latin archdiocese that includes part of the Canadian province of British Columbia.

 Its cathedral archiepiscopal see is the Holy Rosary Cathedral, dedicated to the diocesan patron saint Our Lady of the Rosary, in Vancouver, B.C.

 The incumbent ordinary of the archdiocese is Richard W. Smith.

 Ecclesiastical province

 The Archbishop of Vancouver is the metropolitan see of the ecclesiastical province of Vancouver, which also includes as suffragan dioceses :